Candomblé Jeje

-Candomblé Jejé, also known as Brazilian Vodum, is one of the major branches (nations) of Candomblé.
+Candomblé Jeje, also known as Brazilian Vodum, is one of the major branches (branches) of Candomblé.
 It has roots in the beliefs of the Adja, Fon and Ewe peoples from what H.B.
 Capo called the "Gbe speaking area", which today is around southeastern Ghana, southern Togo, southern Benin, and the southwestern fringe of Nigeria.
 Historically this area was known as the Slave Coast of West Africa.

 Voduns

-Jejé spirits are called Voduns (sing.
+Jeje spirits are called Voduns (sing.
 Vodum).
 According to tradition, they were introduced into the Kingdom of Dahomey from nearby lands by its founder King Adja-Tado, on the advice of a bokono (seer).
 Their cult was reorganized and uniformized by King Agajah in the 18th century.

-Jejé Vodums are sometimes worshiped in houses of other nations by different names.
+Jeje Voduns are sometimes worshiped in houses of other nations by different names.
 For instance, the Vodum Dan or Bessen is called Oxumarê in Candomblé Ketu.
-Conversely, the Ketu Orixás may be worshiped in Jejé houses, but retain their names.
+Conversely, the Ketu Orixás may be worshiped in Jeje houses, but retain their names.